oceanprotocol-archive/predict-eth/challenges/challenge-df.md

 ### 0.2 Key dates

-Challenge DF is a recurent weekly challenge, as part of DF.
+Challenge DF is a recurrent weekly challenge, as part of DF.

 - Submission deadline: Every Wednesday at 23:59 UTC when the Data Farming round finishes.
 - Prediction at times: Every Thursday at 00:05 UTC, 00:10, ..., 1:00 (12 predictions total).